 The Monk's first beer left the brewery in January 2008 shortly after the restaurant opened; since then something of a who's who of WA brewers has made its way through The Monk, including Justin Fox and Paul Wyman who both followed successful stints in Freo by moving south to Colonial.
 In 2014, former Mountain Got brewer Craig Eulenstein headed back to his home state to take up the head brewer role and promptly followed in his predecessors' success by nabbing a couple of golds at the Australian International Beer Awards.

 He also set about reworking the brewery's core range, slimming it down to a somewhat flexible foursome: Common, Reserved, Extra and Vintage that are distinctly different from each other, not tied too closely to a particular style and likely to evolve around the year.
 He's also been playing with barrels too.
 As ever, if you want to taste them, you pretty much have to travel to Freo as kegs very, very rarely appear outside the venue.

-The new look sees the Monk decked out with lavish brown leather booths, open planned dining and repurposed 90 year-old wooden sleepers.
+The Monk was given a refit in 2014, with a look that sees it decked out with lavish brown leather booths, open planned dining and repurposed 90 year-old wooden sleepers.
 Owners Tom Brooking and Janelle Mikulic are architect and interior designer and wanted to offer locals and tourists a warmer feel.
-Another new addition is The Barrel Room, which will house two long tables made from the sleepers as well as 30 barrels for the brewery's ageing and souring program.
+Another new addition was The Barrel Room, which houses two long tables made from the sleepers as well as 30 barrels for the brewery's ageing and souring program.